c64cryptoboy/ChiptuneSAK/README.md

 That effort has been redirected into this standalone tool / library.
 Its workflow is inspired by the LLVM compiler framework, which accepts many programming languages, "raises" them to a common intermediate format that can be manipulated, then "lowers" the code to many target platforms.

+## Team
+* David Knapp
+* David Youd
+* Markus Brenner: Ultima music importing/exporting
+* Hasse Axəlsson-Svala: GoatTracker consultant

 ## Project Status
 The code is currently in a pre-alpha state.
 Features are being debated and fundamental data representations are in flux.
+Currently working on a variety of concrete importers and exporters from which to generalize the processing pipeline.
 Details:

 ### Music importers